-The waiting room has a children’s play area and reception area with the dispensary adjacent.
-The upstairs administration area houses the Practice Manager, Office Manager, Admin staff, Secretaries, IT Administrator and Summarisers.
-In addition there is a coffee room, large meeting room and library.
+The upstairs comprises of a further 2 consulting rooms along with the administration area that houses the Practice Manager, Office Manager, Admin Staff, Secretaries, Medical Records Administrators, IT Administrator and Summarisers.
+In addition there is a staff room, large meeting room and library.

 We aim to provide as many services in-house as possible, including Enhanced Services.
 At present we offer:

-The practice is fully computerized using TPP SystmOne.
+The practice is fully computerised using TPP SystmOne.

 The practice dispenses up to 40% of our patient list.
 We have a practice formulary and a repeat prescribing policy.
-We work closesly with the PCT Pharmaceutical advisors.
+We work closesly with the BCCG Pharmaceutical advisors.